 No Federal funds are provided for research under this notification.
-Funds generated from RSA landings shall be used to cover the cost of the research activities, including vessel costs, and to compensate vessel owners for expenses incurred during the harvest of the set-aside quota.
+Funds generated from RSA landings shall be used to cover the cost of the research activities, including vessel costs, and to compensate vessel owners for expenses incurred during the harvest of the set-aside species.
 For example, the funds may be used to pay for gear modifications, monitoring equipment, additional provisions (e.g., fuel, ice, food for scientists), or the salaries of research personnel.
-The Federal Government is not liable for any costs incurred by the researcher or vessel owner should the sale of RSA quota not fully reimburse the researcher or vessel owner for his/her expenses.
+The Federal Government is not liable for any costs incurred by the researcher or vessel owner should the sale of RSA quota not fully reimburse the researcher, research organization, and/ or research and compensation harvesting vessels' owners for his/her expenses.
+Any additional funds generated through the sale of RSA quota, above the cost of the research activities, shall be retained by the vessel owners as compensation for use of his/her vessel.